galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-With the metadata completed the last step is to add it to our original combined object!
+With the metadata table ready, the last step is to add it to our original combined object!

 > <hands-on-title>Add metadata to AnnData object</hands-on-title>
 >